 What are the cons?

 While IaaS does mean moving to the cloud, it is the least comprehensive of these three solutions.
 When comparing IaaS vs. PaaS vs. SaaS, IaaS leaves insurers responsible for most of the IT work.
-IaaS requires carriers’ that IT teams manage most of the company’s processes and systems.
+IaaS requires that carriers use IT teams to manage most of the company’s processes and systems.
 The insurer is also responsible for continuing much of the day-to-day work that makes on-premises solutions slow and costly.

-What is it?
+What is PaaS?

 PaaS stands for Platform as a Service and equates to a middle-of-the-road outsourced cloud hosting environment.
 With PaaS, insurers outsource physical infrastructure, network security, virtualization, virtualization management, and infrastructure software maintenance.

 PaaS allows developers to build custom online applications without having to deal with data serving, storage, and management.

 - Easily accessible to multiple users

 - Easy to run without extensive system administration knowledge